As an infrastructure Planetary Campus is the container for several activities initiated by the DAI, including the

 The feed back from the invited respondents is not be compared to the typical art school "crit".
 We are not interested in judgemental "opinions", but we rather see the set up as a choreography for a conversation-in-a form, whereby the proposition of the presenter and their specific question invites our guests to reflect by means of an improvised response.

-Apart from the on-the-spot responses to presentations & question, from the part of the invited monthly changing guests, each student is furthermore offered one intensive and entirely personal advisory session (face to face) once per year, with either Hypatia Vourloumis or Quinsy Gario (this year the sessions are conducted online).
+Apart from the on-the-spot responses to presentations & question, from the part of the invited monthly changing guests, each student is furthermore offered one intensive and entirely personal advisory session (face to face) once per year, with either Hypatia Vourloumis or Quinsy Gario.

 The advises by Hypatia, Quinsy will be projected towards the final presentations in June.
-For second students this concerns their so-called AEROPONIC Acts, presented in synergy with the DAI' Roaming Assembly, curated by sonsbeek20-24.
-First year students will be working towards their end of year Kitchen presentations, the presence of all the DAI’s theory-tutors.
+For second students this concerns their so-called AEROPONIC Acts.
+First year students will be working towards their end of year Kitchen presentations.

-Each DAI-week, during the days after their Kitchen presentation, each of the students who have been performing/presenting in that week will have an individual meeting of an hour with Gabriëlle Schleijpen, DAI’s director, initiator of the format, and witness to hundreds of presentations since the Kitchen's inception.
+Each DAI-week, during the days after their Kitchen presentation, each of the students that have been performing/presenting in that week will have an individual meeting of an hour with Gabriëlle Schleijpen, DAI’s director, initiator of the format, and witness to all presentations since the Kitchen's inception.